hylee1rt/PROJECT4/README.md

 where *Y* is the dependent variable, *E(Y)* denotes the expected value, and *g(Y)* denotes the function that links the expected value to the predictor variables *x1,...,xp*, and the terms *s1(x1),...,sp(xp)* denote smooth, nonparametric functions.

-We will need to install pygam and import the LinearGAM package, and we will examine the R-squared value as our metric for assessing the quality of our predictions.
+We will need to install pygam and import the LinearGAM package, and we will examine the R-squared value and the RMSE as our metric for assessing the quality of our predictions.

 ```python
 !pip install pygam